 Italian guitarist Cinzia Milano compiled the program for this new recording, consisting of original works by Ida Presti as well as works by other composers which are dedicated to her: Alexandre Lagoya, Miguel Ablóniz, John Duarte, Dimitri Fampas, Gontran Dessagnes and Francis Poulenc.

-The booklet contains contributions by the artist as well as by Isabelle Presti, the granddaughter of Ida Presti.
+The booklet contains contributions by the artist as well as by Marybel Dessanges, daughter of Ida Presti.